-- 6. If you are using DHCP, enable DHCPv6 to obtain DNS Server addresses to obtain Primary and Secondary DNS server addresses from DHCPv6 server.
-You can configure the following if required: - In the Static Preferred DNS Server box, enter the static DNS server IPv6 address. - In the Static Alternate DNS Server box, enter the static alternate DNS server. - 7.
-When DNS information is not obtainable by either DHCPv6 or static configuration, you can use RFC 8106 "IPv6 Router Advertisement Options for DNS Configuration.
+- 6. Use DHCP to Obtain DNS Server Addresses, Use DHCPv6 to Obtain DNS Server Addresses, and Auto Config Domain Name options are enabled by default after updating iDRAC to release version 6.00.00.00.
+Also DNS Domain Name gets DHCP Domain name and older static domain name gets ignored after updating to version 6.00.00.00.
+You can configure the following if required: - In the Static Preferred DNS Server box, enter the static DNS server IPv6 address. - In the Static Alternate DNS Server box, enter the static alternate DNS server. - When DNS information is not obtainable by either DHCPv6 or static configuration, you can use RFC 8106 "IPv6 Router Advertisement Options for DNS Configuration.
 It is identified by IPv6 Router.
 Using RA DNS configuration does not impact existing DNS configurations (either DHCPv6 or static). - The iDRAC can obtain DNS name server and DNS search domain information from IPv6 Router Advertisement messages.
 Please refer to RFC 8106 and your IPv6 router's user guide for details on how to configure the router to advertise this information. - If DNS information is available from both the DHCPv6 server and the IPv6 Router Advertisement, the iDRAC uses both.
 In case of conflict, the DHCPv6 server's DNS information takes precedence in the iDRAC's /etc/resolv.conf settings.